in28minutes/in28minutes.github.io/_posts/2019-03-27-spring-boot-react-crud-full-stack-with-maven.md

 #### Implementing Routing

-When the user clicks the update course button on the course listing page, we would want to route to the course component.
+When the user clicks the update course button on the course listing page, we would want to route to the course page.
 How do we do it?
 That's where Routing comes into the picture.

 /src/component/InstructorApp.jsx